ced4rtree/daedalus/README.md

 # My Configuration files for Slock, dwm, st, dwmblocks, dmenu, and zsh

+## Auto configuration

+To move everything to a good place that's not wherever you cloned this repository, run

+./setup.sh

+All files/folders will be placed in ~/.config or your home directory (only hidden files go into home)

 ### dwm

 My dwm config includes a button to open firefox, volume buttons, and brightness buttons.
 The keys for these buttons must be edited by the end user or they will not work.